tomaszsimon/fake-sftp-server-rule/README.md

 arbitrary username and password.
 (The server accepts every combination of username and password.)

-The port of the server is obtained by `sftpServer.getPort()`.
-You can change it by calling `setPort(int)`.
+By default the SFTP server listens on an auto-allocated port.
+During the test this port can be obtained by `sftpServer.getPort()`.
+It can be changed by calling `setPort(int)`.
 If you do this from within a test then the server gets restarted.
 The time-consuming restart can be avoided by setting the port immediately after creating the rule.

     public class TestClass {